goeiebook/creativelab/snippets/README.md

 ---

 The basketball is not in the tree.
 It's not on the ground around the tree.
 Sometimes stories just end.
 Maybe it could be continued as fiction.
 A bird took the basketball.

+There has been an unexpected side-effect to playing with the white ball in public.
+Strangers now smile and we will frequenly exhange a greeting.
+"Hello", "Nice day", and so on.
+I won't pretend to understand why this is happening, but I can imagine its usefulness.
+It could be used as a confidence trick.

+Once, while waiting in a subway station, I was approached by a man.
+It started out simply enough.
+Hello, how are you, etc. About ten minutes later he had $200 of my dollars in his pocket.
+He had conned me with a story about his daughter needing money for medication.
+He gave me a number I immediately recognized as fake, but I continued to play into his hands.
+I felt very stupid, but ever since then the signals of confidence have been interesting to me.

 ---